When will Better Call Saul season 5 be released on Netflix?

 Season 4, for example, was added to Netflix on February 9, 2020, just weeks before S5 was released.
 However, the third season was added to Netflix in March 2018, ahead of its August air date.

 With the April 2021 release date ending, it looks like we’ll have to wait until 2022 before Netflix can stream in the US and the other countries we mentioned in Season 5.
-That means it won’t be. not available until January 2022, unless Netflix can secure the rights earlier.
-It will take about two years for Netflixers!
+This means that it won’t be available until January 2022, unless Netflix can secure the rights sooner.
+It will wait almost two years for Netflixers!

 You better call Saul Netflix’s international release schedule for season 5